 Role of the advocate

-Advocacy is speaking, acting, and writing on behalf of a disadvantaged person or group to promote, protect and defend their welfare and justice:
+Advocacy is speaking, acting, and writing with a person with disability or group to promote, protect and defend their welfare and justice:

 - being primarily concerned with their fundamental needs

-- remaining loyal and accountable to them in a way which is emphatic and vigorous and which is, or is likely to be, costly to the advocate.
+- remaining loyal and accountable to them in an emphatic and vigorous way.

 - have a clear value base of social justice, equity and full inclusion of people with disabilities as contributing and participating members of the community